 Uniform Heating with Ceramic Heaters

 This thermal image showcases the temperature gradient of a printer when inside a grow tent with a ceramic heater.
-Heating the air of the enclosure provides a stable resin temperature, ensures that the build plate is warm, and can be used with multiple printers at once.
+Heating the air of the enclosure provides a stable resin temperature, ensures that the build plate is warm, and heats multiple printers together.

 We recommend preheating your resin before putting it into the vat in order to speed up the pre-flight check.
 The air temperature of the grow tent reaches 30°C in under 10 minutes, but the resin can take quite a while longer if left in the vat.